RRZE-HPC/OSACA/README.rst

 Marker insertion
 ----------------
-For extracting the right kernel, one has to mark it in beforehand.
+For extracting the right kernel, one can mark it in beforehand.
 Currently, only the detection of markers in the assembly code and therefore the analysis of assembly files is supported by OSACA.
+If OSACA cannot find any markers in the given input file, all lines will be evaluated.

 Marking a kernel means to insert the byte markers in the assembly file in before and after the loop.
 For this, the start marker has to be inserted right in front of the loop label and the end marker directly after the jump instruction.